-We are delighted to invite you to our fourth annual talk on strategies for helping children and teens with ADHD, by leading ADHD experts.
-As an overnight summer camp for children and teens with special needs including ADHD, learning disabilities, and ASD – at Camp Kennebec, we’re excited to learn and help share best practices with families and professionals.
+We are delighted to invite you to our fifth annual talk on strategies for helping children and teens with ADHD, by leading ADHD experts.
+As an overnight summer camp for children and teens with special needs including ADHD, learning disabilities, and ASD – we’re always learning and sharing best practices with families and professionals.
 That’s the reason we’ve been running these free talks by ADHD experts for the past few years.

-We’re always on the lookout for new strategies to help our campers use the memory, patience and social skills they’ve learned at Camp when they return to the city, especially when discussed by ADHD experts.
+At Camp Kennebec, we’re always on the lookout for new strategies to help our campers use the memory, patience and social skills they’ve learned at Camp when they return to the city.
 That’s why we’re particularly excited with this year’s topic:

-In the Q&A session they’ll also answer your questions about memory, ADHD, and learning disabilities strategies inside and outside the classroom, the types of treatments that they’re finding most effective and the expertise you want on your team!
+In the Q&A session they’ll also answer your questions about ADHD, learning disabilities strategies inside and outside the classroom, the types of treatments that they’re finding most effective and the expertise you want on your team!

 About The Speakers:

-Dr. Almagor is a child, adolescent and adult psychiatrist (Royal College Subspecialty Certified) who completed his specialty training in Psychiatry at the University of Toronto and is an expert in the diagnosis and treatment of ADHD and associated issues.
-He is the Director of The Possibilities Clinic, Chair of CADDRA (The Canadian Attention Deficit Hyperactivity Disorder Resource Alliance).
-In addition to directing The Possibilities Clinic, he has an appointment with the Department of Psychiatry at the University of Toronto and The Hincks-Dellcrest Centre.
+Dr. Doron Almagor is a Child and Adolescent Psychiatrist (Royal College Subspecialty Certified) who completed his specialty training in Psychiatry at the University of Toronto and is an expert in the diagnosis and treatment of ADHD and associated issues.
+He is the Director of The Possibilities Clinic, Chair of CADDRA – Canadian ADHD Resource Alliance and editor of the 4th Edition of the Canadian ADHD Practice Guidelines.
 He has served as the President of the Ontario Psychiatric Association (OPA).
 Dr. Almagor was trained as a psychoanalyst and is a member of the International Psychoanalytic Association.
-He has lectured internationally and taught a variety of courses in the areas of ADHD and its comorbid disorders such as learning disabilities, anxiety and depression.
+He has lectured internationally and taught courses in the areas of ADHD and its comorbid disorders such as Learning Disabilities, Tourette Syndrome and anxiety.